vinaypadegal/pos-tagger/README.md

 SMOOTHING = ADD_K and NGRAMM = 2 and INFERENCE = VITERBI

+To run the model on the test set, in constants.py set:

+RUN_TEST = True

 To run the code:

 First ensure that the data is stored in ./data/.